Thirroul

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Thirroul has 30 active public transport stops offering a mix of train and bus services.
-These are served by 27 different routes, facilitating 1,221 weekly passenger trips in total.
-Transport accessibility is deemed good, with residents typically residing 345 metres from their nearest stop.
-Predominantly residential, most Thirroul residents commute outward, primarily by car (88%), with walking accounting for 4%.
+These stops are served by 27 individual routes, providing a total of 1,221 weekly passenger trips.
+Residents enjoy good transport accessibility, with an average distance of 345 meters to the nearest stop.
+In this primarily residential area, most commuters travel outward using private vehicles at a rate of 88%, with 4% walking.
 On average, there are 1.5 vehicles per dwelling.
-According to the 2021 Census, 48.1% of residents work from home, potentially due to COVID-19 conditions.
+According to the 2021 Census, a high proportion of residents work from home, at 48.1%, which may be influenced by COVID-19 conditions.

-Service frequency averages 174 trips daily across all routes, equating to roughly 40 weekly trips per individual stop.
+The service frequency averages 174 trips per day across all routes, equating to approximately 40 weekly trips per stop.

 Frequently Asked Questions - Transport